 This is the part where you apply eyeliner or use dark eyeshadow on the rim along your lash lines.
 Be careful of applying eyeliner to your waterline and only use pencil, not an eyeliner brush.
 Otherwise, if you miss your waterline, you could accidentally poke brush bristles in your eye, and that’s no fun.
 We recommend applying liner to your lower lash line, rather than your waterline, for a softer look.
 This tip is especially helpful if you want to learn how to do cat eye makeup, which is heavy on the liner!

 Once you’ve got all the dark colors on, you can move to your lightest color and really make your eyes pop.
 Use the lighter color with a bit of shimmer to really create a look that pops.
 To give you a lifted look, apply this color along your brow bone.
 If you want to open up your eyes a little and fool people into thinking you’re more awake than you are, use a bit of highlighter or translucent powder on the inner corners of the eyes.You can also add a brightening concealer below your eyes to help the shadow pop.

 Viola!
 You’ve officially learned how to apply eyeshadow properly.
+Throw on some mascara and a liquid lipstick, and you’re good to go!
 Hopefully it’s a good look on you, otherwise, you might want to try again with different colors that better suit your skin tone.
 If you have trouble choosing your own colors, try using one of the ready-made palettes specific for your eye color.
 It makes applying the right shades super simple, so you can focus on perfecting your technique!